 Generally speaking, the barcode scanner will scan the white and black elements of the barcode by using red light to illuminate the code, and this will then be converted into matching text.

-More specifically, the barcode scanner’s sensor will detect the illumination system\s reflected light.
-Next, it will create an analogue signal, sent to the decoder.
+More specifically, the barcode scanner’s sensor will detect the illumination systems reflected light.
+Next, it will create an analog signal, sent to the decoder.
 Moreover, a decoder will interpret the signal.
 Finally, the barcode will be validated using the check digit, and then it is converted into text.